-Instructions What to Do If You Find Mold in a Rented House
+Instructions What to Do If You Find Black Mold in a Rental House

 Rental properties, for example, apartments and rented house, are as vulnerable to mold as any other habitation.
 A landlord is answerable for providing a habitable rental property for tenants, which includes being free from any environmental hazards, including toxic mold.
 Toxic mold can trigger terrible health problems in residents and potentially cost a landlord a huge number of dollars in lawsuits from affected tenants.